v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   When set to *Block*, you can then configure the following setting:

   - **Allow standard users to enable encryption during Azure AD Join**
-    *This setting only applies to Azure Active Directory Joined (Azure ADJ) devices, and is depends on the previous setting, `Warning for other disk encryption`.*
+    *This setting only applies to Azure Active Directory Joined (Azure ADJ) devices, and depends on the previous setting, `Warning for other disk encryption`.*
     **Default**: Not configured
     BitLocker CSP: [AllowStandardUserEncryption](https://docs.microsoft.com/windows/client-management/mdm/bitlocker-csp#allowstandarduserencryption)